carolcoral/demo4java/README.md

 private RedisUtil redisUtil;
 ```

-* 3. If you want to use redis by cluster, you should impoert the "RedisConfg" and "RedisClusterConfig".
+* 3.If you want to use redis by cluster, you should impoert the "RedisConfg" and "RedisClusterConfig".

 ```
 @SpringBootApplication